Obamacare creators tell GOP: We told you so

 "Maybe I should just say karma is a serious thing," said Neera Tanden, who was a top health official in the Obama administration.
 "Health care is hard.
 Governing is hard.
 And Republicans are now living with the fruits of never putting forward a plan and making promises they can't keep."

 It's a strange place to be for the Democratic operatives and elected officials who saw their party devastated in part by Obamacare.
-And some can't help but feel a bit of cosmic justice as they watch Republicans stuck in a policy quagmire they know all too well.
+And some can't help but feel a bit of cosmic justice as they watch Republicans, who passed their plan Friday in the House Ways and Means Committee, stuck in a policy quagmire they know all too well.

 Jonathan Gruber, an MIT economist who helped design the Affordable Care Act, said health care policy is both extremely complicated and extraordinarily personal.